 Design, setting and participants

 A retrospective observational study was conducted using electronic health records from the Clinical Practice Research Datalink in England between January 1, 1997, and December 31, 2020.
-A multivariable nested case-control study, and self-controlled case series adjusted for season and age were performed among 62574 and 1421 patients with gout, respectively.
+A multivariable nested case-control study, and self-controlled case series adjusted for season and age were performed among 62574 patients with gout, and 1421 patients with gout flare and cardiovascular event, respectively.

 Exposures

-Gout flares were ascertained using hospitalization, consultation and prescription records.
-Flares were categorized as occurring within 0-60, 61-120, 121-180 and >180 days before a cardiovascular event in the nested case-control study.
-Exposure in the self-controlled case series was 180-day after the gout flare divided in 60-day periods, with a reference period of 180-day before the gout flare and 360-day after exposure period ended.
+Gout flares were ascertained using hospitalization, primary-care outpatient consultation and prescription records.

 Main Outcomes and Measures